smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 A diagram of a typical *SmartAnthill Mass Market Device* is also provided in the section :ref:`saoverdevices`.
 In addition to the components available on *SmartAnthill Hobbyist Device*, *SmartAnthill Mass-Market Device* additionally includes:

-* **Persistent Storage** (such as EEPROM) to store system-specific data.
-System-specific data contains things such as bus-specific addresses and security keys; it is obtained during "pairing" process which is described below
 * **"Pairing" Interface** and **"Pairing" Module** responsible for handling "pairing" interface. "pairing" interface is used during "pairing" process as described below, and can be, for example, NFC or USB interface to handle USB stick.

+In addition, **Persistent Storage** on Mass-Market Devices stores *System-specific Data*. *System-specific Data* contains information such as bus-specific addresses and security keys; it is obtained during "pairing" process which is described below

 MCU on *SmartAnthill Mass-Market Device* runs several layers of software (note the differences from :ref:`saoverhobdev`):